ampproject/amphtml/contributing/contributing-code.md

 Significant changes (e.g. new components or significant changes to behavior) require consultation with and approval from knowledgeable members of the community.

-- [ ] *Before you start coding*, [find a reviewer](#find-a-reviewer) who you can discuss your feature with and who can help guide you through the process.
+- [ ] *Before you start coding*, [find a reviewer](#find-a-reviewer) who you can discuss your change with and who can help guide you through the process.
 - [ ] File an [Intent-to-implement (I2I)](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=INTENT+TO+IMPLEMENT&template=intent-to-implement--i2i-.md&title=I2I:%20%3Cyour%20change/update%3E) GitHub issue and cc your reviewer on it.
 The I2I should include:
-  -  A high-level description of the feature.
-  -  A description of the change/feature you plan to create.
+  -  A description of the change you plan to implement.
   -  If you are integrating a third-party service, provide a link to the third-party's site and product.
-  -  Details on any data collection or tracking that the feature might perform.
+  -  Details on any data collection or tracking that your change might require.
   -  A prototype or mockup (for example, an image, a GIF, or a link to a demo).
 - [ ] Determine who needs to approve your I2I.
 Changes that have a significant impact on AMP's behavior or significant new features require the approval from the [Approvers Working Group (WG)](https://github.com/ampproject/wg-approvers).
-Work with your reviewer to determine whether the feature is a significant enough change that it requires approval from the Approvers Working Group and/or any other [Working Group](https://github.com/ampproject/meta/tree/master/working-groups).
+Work with your reviewer to determine whether your change is significant enough that it requires approval from the Approvers Working Group and/or any other [Working Group](https://github.com/ampproject/meta/tree/master/working-groups).
 - [ ] Get pre-approval from the Approvers WG if needed.
-For features that require approval from the Approvers WG, at least 3 members of the Approvers Working Group should provide pre-approval on the I2I before significant implementation work proceeds.
+For changes that require approval from the Approvers WG, at least 3 members of the Approvers WG should provide pre-approval on the I2I before significant implementation work proceeds.
-- [ ] Finalize the design of your feature.
+- [ ] Finalize the design of your change.
   - Familiarize yourself with our [Design Principles](DESIGN_PRINCIPLES.md).
-  - Your reviewer can help you determine if your feature requires a design doc and whether it should be brought to a [design review](./design-reviews.md).
+  - Your reviewer can help you determine if your change requires a design doc and whether it should be brought to a [design review](./design-reviews.md).
-- [ ] Proceed with the [implementation](#implementation) of your feature.
+- [ ] Proceed with the [implementation](#implementation) of your change.
-- [ ] For features that require approval from the Approvers WG, file an [Intent-to-ship (I2S) issue](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=INTENT+TO+SHIP&template=intent-to-ship--i2s-.md&title=I2S:%20%3Cyour%20change/update%3E).
-Indicate which experiment is gating the feature and a rollout plan.
-Once this issue is approved by 3 members of the Approver WG the rollout plan described in the I2S may proceed.
+- [ ] For changes that require approval from the Approvers WG, file an [Intent-to-ship (I2S) issue](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=INTENT+TO+SHIP&template=intent-to-ship--i2s-.md&title=I2S:%20%3Cyour%20change/update%3E).
+Indicate which experiment is gating your change and a rollout plan.
+Once this issue is approved by 3 members of the Approvers WG the rollout plan described in the I2S may proceed.

 ## Find a reviewer